Return to Horror High: Plot

 Later, Steve notices a photo of Kathy on the set; when he inquires to Principal Kastleman about Kathy's whereabouts, he claims she is in graduate school.
 That night, Steve and Callie find a trail of blood in the hallway, and discover Harry and Josh's corpses, as well as a trapdoor leading to a basement.
 In the basement, they find a classroom full of the decomposed victims of the 1982 massacre, all posed in desks.
 They are confronted by Amos, the school janitor, who attacks Steve.
 During their fight, Steve inadvertently removes a latex mask from Amos's face, revealing him to actually be Principal Kastleman in disguise.
 Kastleman explains how years ago, Kathy discovered she was pregnant with Steve's child, after which Kastleman murdered her in a rage and hid her body in the school basement before killing multiple students.
 Callie and Steve manage to overpower Kastleman, impaling him with a javelin.

 In the present, after Arthur finishes recounting the events to Chief Deney and Officer Tyler, the police enter the school to investigate.
 While they do so, Arthur calls out "all clear" outside, upon which all of the victims–who have been laid in the grass and covered in sheets–rise; they have in fact been alive all along.
 In reality, Callie and Steve uncovered in their research that Kastleman was in fact the true killer in the 1982 massacre, and killed him in the basement.
 Harry decided to capitalize on this by devising a mock massacre centered around the revelation as a publicity stunt to help promote the film.
 In the basement, police find Kastleman, still impaled by the javelin, but alive; he lunges at them, leading them to shoot him multiple times.
 When they return outside and find the bodies of the film crew inexplicably gone, they assume there is still a killer on the loose.

-Later, Arthur sits at a typewriter to compose a new screenplay he has called The Return to Horror High, which he intends as a sequel.
+Later, Arthur sits at a typewriter to compose a new screenplay he has called Return to Horror High, which he intends as a sequel.
 A framed photo of Principal Kastleman sits on his desk.
 An unseen figure enters the room and stops at Arthur's typewriter, dripping blood on the pages being typed.
 Arthur looks up at the unseen figure and says, "Dad?"